 Each patient is entitled to see a Specialist Physician for certain services required for treatment of a given health condition.
-The Specialist Physician is responsible for managing all the health care needs of a Participating Health Plan's patient as follows:
+The Specialist Physician is responsible for the following:

-- Provide specialty health care services to patients as needed. - Collaborate with the patient's Primary Care Physician to enhance continuity of health care and appropriate treatment. - Provide consultative and follow-up reports to the referring physician within 72 hours of encounter. - Comply with access and availability standards as outlined in this manual including after-hours care. - Comply with pre-authorization and referral process. - Comply with Quality Management and Utilization Management programs. - Bill on the CMS 1500 claim form in accordance with billing procedures. - Ensure that, when billing for services provided, coding is specific enough to capture the acuity and complexity of a patient's condition and ensure that the codes submitted are supported by proper documentation in the medical record.

-- Refer patients to designated IPA participating providers. - Use appropriate IPA designated ancillary and facility providers. - Submit encounter information accurately and timely. - Adhere to medical record standards as outlined in this manual.
+- Provide specialty health care services to patients as needed. - Collaborate with the patient's Primary Care Physician to enhance continuity of health care and appropriate treatment. - Provide consultative and follow-up reports to the referring physician within 72 hours of encounter. - Comply with access and availability standards as outlined in this manual including after-hours care. - Comply with pre-authorization and referral process. - Comply with Quality Management and Utilization Management programs. - Bill on the CMS 1500 claim form in accordance with billing procedures. - Ensure that, when billing for services provided, coding is specific enough to capture the acuity and complexity of a patient's condition and ensure that the codes submitted are supported by proper documentation in the medical record. - Refer patients to designated IPA participating providers. - Use appropriate IPA designated ancillary and facility providers. - Submit encounter information accurately and timely. - Adhere to medical record standards as outlined in this manual.